nuejs/nue/packages/nuejs.org/docs/data.md

 Nue organizes data into three key types, each serving a distinct purpose in your website.

 ### Information architecture
-This data outlines your site’s structure—navigation, hierarchies, and connections.
+This data outlines your site’s structure — navigation, hierarchies, and connections.
 Define it in YAML, like in `site.yaml`:

 ```yaml
 documentation: